 Generally speaking, findings on radiographs are considered diagnostic.
 In cases of large or symptomatic lesions, scintigraphy followed by biopsy may be warranted.

-No treatment is required for bony island.
-Lesion at the best , needs to be observed.
+No treatment is required for the bony island.
+The lesion at the best needs to be observed.
+If observation is contemplated, the patient should be asked to follow up at regular intervals.